-Certain people who would otherwise be entitled to serve as personal representative are disqualified under state law.
-(The same factors apply to persons nominated in a will.)
-Here are some factors that may or may not serve as reasons for disqualification:
+Certain people who would otherwise be entitled to serve are disqualified under state law.
+Here are some factors that might serve as reasons for disqualification:

-Apart from such detailed grounds for disqualification, probate court judges commonly have a lot of discretion about whom they issue letters to.
+Apart from these grounds for disqualification, probate court judges commonly have a lot of discretion when appointing an executor or administrator.
 In the states that have adopted a set of laws called the Uniform Probate Code, judges can disqualify anyone they find "unsuitable" in a formal proceeding.
 Usually, a court finds someone unsuitable if there is credible evidence of serious dishonesty, substance abuse, or mental disability.

 If your loved one died without a will, you can begin the probate process by going to the probate court in the county where your loved one died, and filing the death certificate and an application (or "petition") to begin probate.
 The application will typically allow you to nominate someone (often yourself) to act as the administrator.
 If someone has higher priority than you to serve as administrator under state laws (see above), you may need them to decline to serve, usually by signing a simple form available from the court.